atbeesley/JavaScript-LeetCode/README.md

 # JavaScript-LeetCode

-This repo contains my accepted submissions for LeetCode challenges in JavaScript.
+This repo contains my accepted submissions for LeetCode challenges.